kiwidamien/StackedTurtles/content/metrics/bad_names.md

 #### Precision

 Precision asks "how confident am I that times my alarm went off, it was actually a positive case?".
 A precision of 80% would mean that 80% of the time that the alarm went off, we have a positive case (that presumably requires action on our part).
+Phrased in terms of a conditional probability:

+$$\text{Precision} = \text{P}(\text{Was a positive case | Alarm went off})$$

 In our traditional language:

 $$\text{Precision} = \frac{\text{(positives detected)}}{\text{(number of positive identifications)}} = \frac{\text{TP}}{\text{TP} + \text{FP}}$$